 Step 4: Make both your inhalations and exhalations long.

-The Hatha Yoga Pradipika (a fifteenth-century ancient manual on Hatha Yoga) says, “If you can control the breath, you can control the mind.”
+The Hatha Yoga Pradipika (a 15th century ancient manual on Hatha Yoga) says, “If you can control the breath, you can control the mind.”
 The solution to controlling anxiety is literally right under our noses.

-Yoga allows me to stay in the present moment and quieten that ‘voice’ in my head.
-I have been practising a sequence given specifically for anxiety by the late yoga master B.K.S.Iyengar.
-The sequence includes poses such as Uttanasana, Prasarita Padottanasana, Adhomukha Svanasana, Salamba Sirsasana among others.
+Yoga allowed me to stay in the present moment and quieten that ‘voice’ in my head.
+I practice a sequence given specifically for anxiety by the late yoga master B.K.S.Iyengar.
+The sequence includes poses, such as Uttanasana, Prasarita Padottanasana, Adhomukha Svanasana, Salamba Sirsasana among others.
 These poses quieten the mind.

 Oftentimes anxiety is accompanied by a “what if” list.
 What if I get Covid?
 What if I fail the test?
 What if I don’t get the job?
 Turning the ‘what-if’ list into a ‘to-do’ list answers anxiety with action, and provides a tremendous boost to productivity.